 So often our suffering and difficulties lead us to greater strength and trust in the Lord.
 The process described here is a way to do that.
 By allowing the Lord into the process and by asking Him to walk with us through the difficult parts, people can emerge with a renewed sense of communion with the community of the Church.

-Below is some helpful information concerning the process for a Declaration of Nullity in the Catholic Church provided by the United States Conference of Catholic Bishops (USCCB).
+- For helpful information concerning the process for a Declaration of Nullity in the Catholic Church, see this page on foryourmarriage.org from the United States Conference of Catholic Bishops (USCCB)

 Immaculate Conception Center